Really? No lunch meat or sushi during pregnancy, and I can’t touch kitty litter??

 So is there a “too much”?
 All researchers can do is guess at it, but many suggest that the warnings against seafood consumption are dramatically overblown.

-In fact, a study in the Seychelles [a high fish-eating population] showed no link between the children’s development over their first six years and the levels of mercury contained in their mothers’ hair during pregnancy, which is a measure of the amounts to which fetuses were exposed.
+In fact, a study in the Seychelles (a high fish-eating population) showed no link between children’s development over their first six years and the levels of mercury contained in their mothers’ hair during pregnancy, which is a measure of the amounts to which fetuses were exposed.
+More recent studies have reached similar conclusions.
+Economist and expert Emily Oster wrote about this in her book Expecting Better, and she said that if even the most mercury-ridden mother totally dropped her mercury exposure to 0 for her entire pregnancy, the end result would probably be, on average, that her child would receive roughly a 1 point boost in her IQ.
+Big whoop.

 The Truth About Kitty Litter